Appointed Resident Positions

 Time commitment for communication and meeting preparation: Light to moderate.
 Board members may also be asked to provide input by e-mail and/or phone at other times during the year.

-Annals will reimburse the resident and student representatives for meeting expenses.
+Funding: Annals will reimburse the resident and student representatives for meeting expenses.
 Medical students and family medicine residents are eligible.

 The two main functions of the RC-FM are the development of program requirements and the review and accreditation of residency programs.
-The resident is a full voting member of the committee and participates in all of the discussions and in program review.
+The resident is a full voting member of the committee and participates in all of the discussions and in program reviews.
 This position will represent the resident perspective, not that of the AAFP.

-- Must attend all RC-FM meetings.
+- Must attend all RC-FM meetings during active term

 - The review of a file on a program that had a site visit takes approximately two to three hours each.